OpenScienceLabs/opensciencelabs.github.io/pages/blog/osl-2-0/index.md

 take time before you feel confident to contribute independently or receive an invitation to become a maintainer.

-That’s normal.
-Don’t give up.
+That's normal.
+Don't give up.

 Keep moving forward.
 Ask for feedback.
 Use every step to grow.

 As **Jim Kwik** says in his *Super Brain* course:

-> “Practice doesn’t make perfect.
+> “Practice doesn't make perfect.
 Practice makes progress.”

 ---